Local SEO Advanced Updated 2026-03-22

 Location Pages

 Build individual location pages on your website for each branch.
-Every page needs unique content — not just a swapped address.
+Every page needs unique content.
+Not just a swapped address.
 Include local team bios, location-specific testimonials, area descriptions, and unique service details.
 Link each location page to its corresponding GBP listing using local schema markup.

 Citation Management